pl853/Advanced-Databases-Guide/README.md

  - Keys </br>
    There are 2 types of keys:
    - a Primary key which is a set of attributes of which the values are unique in eacht tuple.
 Ex. (id)
    - a Candidate key which is the smallest set of attributes that form a superkey ( a superkey is a set of keys that uniquely define an entity).
-For example, if a table has the primarykeys: id firstname lastname, the candidate key can be either (id,firstname) or (id,lastname) or (firstname,lastname).
+For example, if a table has the primarykeys: id firstname lastname, the candidate key can be either (id,firstname) or (id,lastname).

 SQL </br>
 Is a language that declares the WHAT and not the HOW.